grattan/grattandata/README.md

 # grattandata
 Easily load microdata from the Grattan Institute data warehouse in R. Users will require access to the Grattan Institute data warehouse.

+# Get access to the data warehouse

+Speak to Jonathan, Will, or Matt.

 # Install grattandata

 ```